 On February 14, 2018, the Company entered into the Second Amendment (the "Second Amendment") to the Senior Secured Credit Facility.
-The Second Amendment, allows the Company, on or prior to February 14, 2020, to pay up to \$200 million to repurchase its common stock provided that (i) no Default or Event of Default exists or results therefrom, (ii) immediately after giving effect to any such repurchase, undrawn Commitments are greater than or equal to 20% of the Borrowing Base in effect at such time, (iii) immediately after giving effect to any such repurchase, (a) the Company will be in pro forma compliance with all financial covenants (current ratio and Consolidated Total Leverage Ratio) in the Senior Secured Credit Facility, and (b) the Consolidated Total Leverage Ratio, Net Debt or Total Debt, as applicable, shall be as of the date of determination, and Consolidated EBTIDAX shall be determined as of the last day of the most recent calendar quarter for which financial statements have been provided to the Administrative Agent; and provided further that any such Equity so repurchased shall be contemporaneously canceled by the Company.
+The Second Amendment, allows the Company, on or prior to February 14, 2020, to pay up to \$200 million to repurchase its common stock provided that (i) no Default or Event of Default exists or results therefrom, (ii) immediately after giving effect to any such repurchase, undrawn Commitments are greater than or equal to 20% of the Borrowing Base in effect at such time, (iii) immediately after giving effect to any such repurchase, (a) the Company will be in pro forma compliance with all financial covenants (current ratio and Consolidated Total Leverage Ratio) in the Senior Secured Credit Facility, and (b) the Consolidated Total Leverage Ratio on a pro forma basis is not greater than 2.75 to 1.00, in the case of both (a) and (b), for purposes of determining the Consolidated Total Leverage Ratio, Net Debt or Total Debt, as applicable, shall be as of the date of determination, and Consolidated EBTIDAX shall be determined as of the last day of the most recent calendar quarter for which financial statements have been provided to the Administrative Agent; and provided further that any such Equity so repurchased shall be contemporaneously canceled by the Company.
 All capitalized terms in this Note 17.c., other than "Company" and "Senior Secured Credit Facility," have the meanings ascribed to them in the Second Amendment.